mdiener87/frame-finder/README.md

 1. Navigate to the web interface
 2. Upload one or more reference images (JPG/PNG)
+3. Optionally upload negative reference images (images that should NOT be detected)
-3. Upload one or more video files (MP4) or a directory containing videos
+4. Upload one or more video files (MP4)
-4. Adjust processing parameters if needed:
+5. Adjust processing parameters if needed:
-   - Frame extraction interval (default: 1 frame/second)
+   - Frame extraction interval (default: 1.0 frame/second, supports decimal values)
-   - Confidence threshold (default: 50%)
+   - Confidence threshold (default: 75%)
-5. Click "Analyze" to start processing
+6. Click "Analyze" to start processing
+7. View real-time progress during analysis
-6. View results with timestamps, confidence scores, and thumbnails
+8. View results with timestamps, confidence scores, and thumbnails
-7. Optionally export results
+9. Optionally export results

 ## Technical Details